AMReX-Astro/Castro/sphinx_docs/source/CastroUserGuide.rst

 ..
 [17]
    If this scheme
-   is generalized to higher-order methods, in principle all one would need to do is integrate the fluxes until :math:`tt / 2`, which is what we are doing here for the constant-in-time flux case.
+   is generalized to higher-order methods, in principle all one would need to do is integrate the fluxes until :math:`\Delta t / 2`, which is what we are doing here for the constant-in-time flux case.

 .. |A model atmosphere (*left* panel) and the trajectories of 500 particles (*right* panel) following the fluid motion on the atmosphere.
 The particles are initially positioned at five different heights, :math:`y=13000\mathrm{~km},~11000\mathrm{~km},~ 8000\mathrm{~km},~ 6000\mathrm{~km}, ~38000\mathrm{~km}` (100 particles at each height).
 In the *left* panel, the arrows roughly show the fluid motion.
 In the *right* panel, the solid lines represent the trajectories of the particles. | image:: fluid_motion